-What is oxidative phosphorylation?
+Q11: What is oxidative phosphorylation?

-Oxidative phosphorylation is a process in which electrons are transferred from electron donors to oxygen, which acts as electron acceptor.
+Answer: Oxidative phosphorylation is a process in which electrons are transferred from electron donors to oxygen, which acts as electron acceptor.
 The oxidation-reduction reactions are involved in the formation of proton gradient.
 The main role in oxidative phosphorylation is played by the enzyme ATP synthase (complex V).
 This enzyme complex consists of F_0 and F_1 components.
 The F_1 headpiece is a peripheral membrane protein complex and contains the site for ATP synthesis from ADP and inorganic phosphate.
 F_0 component is a part of membrane protein complex, which acts as a channel for crossing of the protons from inner mitochondrial membrane to the mitochondrial matrix.
 For every two protons passing through F_0 - F_1 complex, synthesis of one ATP molecule takes place.

-What is the significance of step-wise release of energy in respiration?
+Q12: What is the significance of step-wise release of energy in respiration?

-The process of aerobic respiration is divided into four phases - glycolysis, TCA cycle, ETS, and oxidative phosphorylation.
-It is generally assumed that the process of respiration and production of ATP in each phase takes place in a step-wise manner.
+TCA cycle, ETS, and oxidative phosphorylation.
+It is generally assumed that the process of respiration and production of ATP in each phase takes place in a stepwise manner.
 The product of one pathway forms the substrate of the other pathway.
 Various molecules produced during respiration are involved in other biochemical processes.
 The respiratory substrates enter and withdraw from pathway on necessity.
 ATP gets utilized wherever required and enzymatic rates are generally controlled.
 Thus, the step-wise release of energy makes the system more efficient in extracting and storing energy.